Probing new physics scenarios using high energy events at NOvA far detector: Study of environmental decoherence including high energy events

 where, $\Gamma_0$ is constant, $E_0$ is the reference energy taken as 1 GeV and $n = 0,\pm 1,\pm 2$.
 Different physical origins explain the decoherence phenomena leading to different integral power law dependencies~\cite{Romeri:2023cgt}.
 However, from eq.~(\ref{G-powerlaw}) one can note that the oscillation probabilities are sensitive to $n>0$ when $E_\nu > E_0$.
 In case of NOvA experiment $E_\nu \sim 1.8$ GeV is greater than the reference energy (1 GeV), so environmental decoherence plays significant role when $n > 0$ and which could yield stronger constraints on $\Gamma$.

-It is noteworthy to mention that, the neutrino oscillation probabilities are sensitive to positive powers of $n$ (fig.~\ref{fig:decoherence-prob-event}).
-This happens because of the high energy ($E_\nu \geq E_0$) in eq.~\ref{G-powerlaw} of the neutrino beam w.r.t the energy value ($E_0 = 1$ GeV) considered.
+It is noteworthy to mention that, the neutrino oscillation probabilities are sensitive to positive powers of $n$ (leftmost panel of fig.~\ref{fig:decoherence-prob-event}).
+This happens because the energy of the neutrino beam $E_\nu$ is greater than the reference energy $E_0 = 1$ GeV ($E_\nu \geq E_0$) in eq.~\ref{G-powerlaw}.